 Before you ask your agency for emotional advertising, you should know which emotions you consider most motivating to your consumers and most ownable for your brand.

 Using this type of model, here’s how the emotional benefit clusters for Apple and Google shake out.

-On the other hand, Google is more about knowledge and feeling smarter, informed and wise.
+- On the other hand, Google is more about knowledge so consumers feel smarter, informed and wise.
 Google allows you to stay in control, with reliable information you can trust and respect.

 10 best examples of emotional advertising

 For all the romantics, this is one of the most emotional ads I have ever seen.
 The ad tells the complete story through google searches, with a few surprises like the airline ticket, wedding bells and of course the baby.
 While it tells the story, it still manages to deliver on the emotions of knowledge and control.

 Click on the arrow to play the ad

 I wrote a story about this, and my article promised a Google ad that would make you cry even though it has not one word of English.
 Try it out.
 I remember this old P&G advertising guy who always said “you know you have a good spot if you can turn the sound off and still get the ad”.
 I watched this highly emotional ad without understanding one word that was spoken and I was able to follow along.
 And I cried.